Full moon shining brightly through clouds, framed by silhouetted tree branches at night.

 Root Healing Iboga Retreats are 6-8 day long retreats that are rooted in the Bwiti tradition.
 If you’re new to Iboga’s rich history, Bwiti (Bwété) is a spiritual tradition that has worked with Iboga as their sacrament for thousands of years, starting in southern Gabon.
 There are several branches of Bwiti and the one we practice is called Missoko.

-We currently offer Iboga retreats primarily in the USA and Thailand.
+We currently offer Iboga retreats in the USA, Europe, Mexico, and privately.

 Bassé Root logo.